mschoeffel/DesignPattern/src/script/JavaQuestions.md

 }
 ```
 ## <a name="q-4-29"></a> 4.29 Will this code compile?
+**Remove**

 ## <a name="q-4-30"></a> 4.30 What is the use of this()?
 With `this()` you can call another constructor of the class.

 ## <a name="q-4-31"></a> 4.31 Can a constructor be called directly from a method?
+A constructor cannot be explicitly called from any method except another constructor.

 ## <a name="q-4-32"></a> 4.32 Is a super class constructor called even when there is no explicit call from a sub class constructor?
 Yes, if a constructor does not explicitly invoke a superclass constructor, the Java compiler automatically inserts a call to the no-argument constructor of the superclass.
 If the super class does not have a no-argument constructor, you will get a compile-time error.
 Object does have such a constructor, so if Object is the only superclass, there is no problem.